christophstrasen/WorldObserver/docs_internal/drafts/wo_meta_keys.md

   - `docs/guides/stream_basics.md` (or a new guide) to mention:
     - `record.woKey` (record-local, family-owned)
     - `observation.WoMeta.key` (emission-level, compound for derived streams)
-    - “warn + skip” behavior when key cannot be computed
+    - “warn + emit” behavior when key cannot be computed

 ---

 ## 11) What may still be missing from this plan

 - **Deciding the “best” `woKey` per family** (especially zombies, where id availability may differ by mode).
-- **Logging ergonomics**: for now, noisy `warn + skip` logs are acceptable; no throttling in the first implementation.
+- **Logging ergonomics**: for now, noisy `warn + emit` logs are acceptable; no throttling in the first implementation.
 - **Debug tooling**: ship `WorldObserver.debug.describeWoKey(observation)` as part of the first implementation PR.
 - **Derived stream edge cases**: confirm which shapes we see in practice (especially `group_enriched`) and add a small smoke that exercises them.